Shakespeare's sonnets: Henry V

 The epilogue at the end of the play Henry V is written in the form of a sonnet ("Thus far with rough, and all-unable pen…").
 Formal epilogues were established as a theatrical tradition, and occur in 13 of Shakespeare's plays.
-In Henry V, the character of Chorus, who has addressed the audience a few times during the play, speaks the wide ranging epilogue/sonnet.
+In Henry V, the character of Chorus, who has addressed the audience a few times during the play, speaks the wide-ranging epilogue/sonnet.
 It begins by allowing that the play may not have presented the story in its full glory.
 It points out that the next king would be Henry VI, who was an infant when he succeeded Henry V, and who "lost France, and made his England bleed/ Which oft our stage hath shown."
 It refers to the three parts of Henry VI and to Richard III — connecting the Lancastrian and the Yorkist cycles.

 Romeo and Juliet

-Three sonnets are found in Romeo and Juliet: The prologue to the play ("Two households, both alike in dignity…"), the prologue to the second act ("Now old desire doth in his death-bed lie…"), and set in the form of dialogue at the moment when Romeo and Juliet meet:
+Three sonnets are found in Romeo and Juliet: The prologue to the play ("Two households, both alike in dignity…"), the prologue to the second act ("Now old desire doth in his death-bed lie…"), and set in the form of a dialogue sonnet at the moment when Romeo and Juliet meet: